Raicuparta/nomai-vr/README.md

 - A VR Headset;
 - VR controllers (not playable with a regular game controller);
 - A VR-Ready PC;
-- Steam and SteamVR installed (make sure SteamVR isn't running prior to running the game);
+- Steam and SteamVR installed (even if you have the Epic version);
+- For some people, it only works if SteamVR is already running before starting the game.
+For others, only when SteamVR is closed (SteamVR will open automatically).
+Try both and stick with what works for you;
 - Strong VR legs (both due to the nature of the game, and due to the glitchiness of this VR implementation).

 ## Comfort